DURATION

 Yoga

-Your final day features an epic morning of surfing in the picturesque Hiriketiya Bay.
-Follow your surf coach down jungle paths to find waves at quiet spots on which to learn (or improve) your surf skills.
+Your final day features an epic morning of surfing in the picturesque Hiriketiya Bay, the perfect spot on which to learn (or improve) your surf skills.
 Unlike many other surf spots in Sri Lanka, the area around Talalla has amazing surfing conditions for any skill level, year-round.
 Tuition will be tailored to your experience, so you're welcome to join even if you are a total beginner.
-Head back to dry land for a beach lunch and a few hours of relaxation, then join a final yoga session held in a tranquil open-air shala overlooking the ocean – the perfect way to contemplate the end of this incredible adventure.
+Head back to dry land for a beach lunch and a few hours of relaxation or a massage at the hotel's spa, then join a final yoga session held in a tranquil open-air shala overlooking the ocean – the perfect way to contemplate the end of this incredible adventure.

 Day 11